godot-rust/gdnative-book/src/gdnative/export/android.md

 apt-get install g++-multilib gcc-multilib libc6-dev-i386 -y
 ```

+### Custom Godot build

+Note that if you are using GDNative with `custom-godot` setting, you need to compile Godot for Android yourself.
+Follow [the instructions](https://docs.godotengine.org/en/3.6/development/compiling/compiling_for_android.html) in official Godot documentation and make sure that GDNative support is enabled (which will be enabled by default unless you add `module_gdnative_enabled=no`).

 ## Setting up Cargo

-To make Cargo aware of the proper platform-specific linkers that it needs to use for Android targets, we need to put the paths to the binaries in the Cargo configuration file, which can be found (or created) at `$HOME/.cargo/config` on UNIX-like systems, or `%USERPROFILE%\.cargo\config` on Windows), using [`[target]` tables](https://doc.rust-lang.org/cargo/reference/config.html#targettriplelinker):
+To make Cargo aware of the proper platform-specific linkers that it needs to use for Android targets, we need to put the paths to the binaries in the Cargo configuration file, which can be found (or created) at `$HOME/.cargo/config.toml` on UNIX-like systems, or `%USERPROFILE%\.cargo\config.toml` on Windows), using [`[target]` tables](https://doc.rust-lang.org/cargo/reference/config.html#targettriplelinker):

 ```toml
 [target.armv7-linux-androideabi]